 Letters of recommendation from faculty members are also factors that are considered in graduate school applications.
 Doing well in classes and working with faculty members will probably enhance the letters written for you.

-For students interested in admission to Ph.D. programs, enrolling in Psy 4395 Individual Study (after completing experimental) may be useful.
+For students interested in admission to Ph.D. programs, enrolling in Psy 4395 Individual Study (after completing PSY 3401 Experimental & Research Methods) may be useful.
 Ph.D. programs emphasize research, and this course provides some relevant research experience with the student's name possibly appearing as a coauthor on a convention presentation or journal article.

 Students interested in admission to more applied programs such as a MSW program may want to gain relevant part-time volunteer or job experience to enhance their application.